yanuartadityan/signal_interpreter_groupwork/README.md

 2. After a while using *pipenv*, I feel like using *venv* is easier.
 From terminal, go to the root directory of the directory and create *venv*'s environment by running `python3 -m venv .venv/`.
 This will save the virtual environment named `venv` locally.
 3. Activate the virtual environment by running `.venv/bin/activate` or if Git-Bash is used, `source .venv/bin/activate`.
 To deactivate just run `deactivate`.
 4. Install all the dependancies, `python3 -m pip install -r requirements.txt`.
 5. Add the current project directory to PYTHONPATH environment variable.
-This can done by `export PYTHONPATH=$(pwd)`
+This can done by `export PYTHONPATH=$PYTHONPATH:$(pwd)`
 6. Run all tests `pytest -v`.

 Next to run with coverage: